-Few transactions or business decisions are unaffected by tax considerations.
-Often a transaction can be accomplished in several different ways, all leading to the same economic arrangement, but with very different tax consequences.
-Axley tax attorneys pride themselves on their ability to offer real world solutions to tax issues and provide tax planning that is practical, sound and fits our clients’ business goals.
-When the law is unclear, we analyze the risks and rewards of alternative positions and help guide clients to good decisions instead of producing academic analyses that are exhaustive, but do little to help choose a course of action.
+Tax considerations affect most transactions or business decisions.
+Often a transaction can be accomplished in several different ways.
+Even though all lead to the same economic arrangement, they can have very different tax consequences.
+Axley Tax Planning Attorneys pride themselves on their ability to offer real world solutions to tax issues.
+Our attorneys are able to provide tax planning that is practical, sound and fits our clients’ business goals.
+When the law is unclear, we analyze the risks and rewards of alternative positions and help guide clients to good decisions.
+We avoid producing academic analyses that are exhaustive, but do little to help choose a course of action.

-Axley attorneys have the academic background and training to be experts in their field – our attorneys include two attorneys with masters degrees in tax, as well as a certified public accountant – and have a wide variety of experience in tax matters, including real estate development, state sales and use tax, property tax, employee benefits and all areas of income tax from individuals to multi-state corporations.
-In evaluating compliance, structuring transactions, preparing returns, and offering general tax advice and assistance we feel our services are unparalleled for value, reliability and practicality.
+Axley Tax Planning Attorneys have the academic background and training to be experts in their field – our attorneys include two attorneys with masters degrees in tax, as well as a certified public accountant – and have a wide variety of experience in tax matters, including real estate development, state sales and use tax, property tax, employee benefits and all areas of income tax from individuals to multi-state corporations.
+Our attorneys evaluate compliance, structure transactions, prepare returns, and offer general tax advice and assistance.
+We feel our services are unparalleled for value, reliability and practicality.

 - Preparation of state and federal income, estate and other returns